Aliases for AQP10 Gene

 GeneCards Summary for AQP10 Gene

 AQP10 (Aquaporin 10) is a Protein Coding gene.
+Diseases associated with AQP10 include Pompholyx and Fox-Fordyce Disease.
 Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include transporter activity.
-An important paralog of this gene is AQP3.
+Gene Ontology (GO) annotations related to this gene include transporter activity and glycerol channel activity.
+An important paralog of this gene is AQP9.